A Family Guide to the Wendover Woods Gruffalo Trail

 We love to the get kids out and about and they’re pretty good on family walks generally, but on days when they’re just not feeling it, these kind of trails are excellent to keep them motivated.

 We did a similar one at Thetford Forest as well as a Shaun the Sheep Glow Trail using an app to find the augmented reality characters.
-THAT was cool!
-There used to be a Gruffalo one called the Gruffalo Spotters Trail and I believe this will be re-introduced soon.
-You can be kept up to date on the launch of this by signing up to Forestry England.
+THAT was cool and the great news is that the Gruffalo Spotters Trail is back at Wendover Woods!
+You can download the App before you go so that you are all set when you get there.

 We highly recommend the Wendover Woods Gruffalo Trail if you are nearby.
 Remember that there are another 14 Gruffalo Trails like this one across the UK.
 If you don’t buy the map, it is a totally free thing to do (other than paying for parking) and the kids will love it.

 If you’re looking for another free family day out nearby, why not try the Tring Natural History Museum?
-Or if you like sculpture trails, check out the sculpture trail at Broxbourne Woods in nearby Hertfordshire or Panshanger Park for more scenic walking trails, including some lovely bluebell woods in the spring.
+Or if you like sculpture trails, check out the sculpture trail at Broxbourne Woods in nearby Hertfordshire or Panshanger Park for more scenic walking trails, including some lovely bluebell woods in the Spring.
+We also love Dunstable Downs for a great day out.

 Click here to see more bluebell woods in Hertfordshire.